Mary Shelton: King's mistress

-One of the Shelton sisters is believed to have been King Henry's mistress for a six-month period beginning in February 1535, according to statements about mistresses made by the Imperial ambassador, Eustace Chapuys, who referred to Mistress Shelton.
-According to biographer Antonia Fraser, this was Margaret Shelton.
-Chapuys was always at court when in England, more frequently so than most contemporaneous writers.
+One of the Shelton sisters is believed to have been King Henry's mistress for a six-month period beginning in February 1535, according to statements about mistresses made by the Imperial ambassador, Eustace Chapuys, who referred to a "Mistress Shelton".
+According to Antonia Fraser, this was Margaret Shelton.
 Hugh Latimer identified Madge Shelton as the woman attendant on Anne when she miscarried within hours of Queen Katherine of Aragon's death.
 Madge was the "concubine's" closest companion in waiting owing to her familial ties, yet would be dismissed at the end.

 However, more recent research has suggested that it was Margaret's sister Mary who was Henry's mistress, and was rumoured to have been selected to become his fourth wife.
 Supposedly, the confusion of earlier historians arose from the label "Marg Shelton", in which the "y" resembled a "g", a common confusion in sixteenth-century writing.

 Mary would have been a 'lady-in-waiting' to Anne, and although the two were cousins, according to Hart, "...this did not mean that their families were allies—not all Boleyns supported the queen..."
 In point of fact, Queen Anne has been said to have been deeply in love with Henry and also very jealous of his attention to other women.
 Mary, known for having contributed greatly to the Devonshire MS, wrote many poems about love.
 Queen Anne was especially jealous that Mary could have been writing love poems about her husband, the King.
 To make matters worse, Mary has been described as a young girl of great beauty and talent, and her friends at court were a great influence on her, most of them also being highly literate.
 According to one historian "Rumour twice linked Mary amorously with Henry VIII".
 The other rumour, that 'Madge' Shelton might become Henry's wife in 1538, appears in one of the Lisle Letters.
 Uncertainty over the date of Mary's birth means she could have been as young as fifteen when she began her affair with King Henry VIII.
 Their affair together was short-lived, only lasting about six months.
 Mary seemed to have been very accepting of the situation with the king, and did not press him to give her land, money, or a title.